Looking for details on Halloween Time 2026 at the Disneyland Resort?

-Autumn is our absolute favorite time of year to visit Disneyland.
-With seasonal attraction overlays, Halloween-themed food and décor, plus encounters with Disney villains, happy haunts seem to materialize around every corner!
+Crowds aside, autumn remains our absolute favorite time of year to visit Disneyland.
+With seasonal attraction overlays, Halloween-themed food and décor, plus encounters with Disney villains, happy haunts seem to materialize around every corner.

 When Does Disneyland Decorate for Halloween?